wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

 ,where $D_n$ is a diffusion constant, and $\rho$ is the charge density.

+I struggled with the concepts diffusion current and drift current for a long time.
+Why are there two types of current?
+It was when I read [The Schrödinger Equation in a Classical Context: A Seminar on Superconductivity](https://www.feynmanlectures.caltech.edu/III_21.html) I realised that the two types of current come directly from the Schrodinger equation, there is one component related to the electric field (potential energy) and a component related to the momentum (kinetic energy).

+In the absence of an electric field electrons will still jump from state to state set by the probabilities of the Hamiltonian.
+If there are more electrons in an area, then it will seem like there is an average movement of charges away from that area.
+That's how I think about the equation above.

 # Currents in a semiconductor

 Both electrons, and holes will contribute to current.